m0un10/docker-scripts/CONTRIBUTING.md

 - Scripts should be kept readable by breaking long lines with `\`
 - Where possible, key logic should be included in functions to allow for copy+paste and reuse in other scripts.
 - Sidecar scripts should rely on `DOCKER_NETWORK` and `DOCKER_VOLUME` environment variables as the source for connectivity
-- Sidecar and external scripts should not use hardcoded names and ports to avoid conflicts and should clean up afterwards (`--rm`)
+- Where applicable, scripts should not use hardcoded names and ports to avoid conflicts and should clean up afterwards (`--rm`)
 - Direct scripts should take the container name as the first argument. (e.g. `script.sh <input>`)
 - Use official images by default.
 Images should be able to changed with `IMAGE` environment variable